-- filters (optional) see below. - plugins (required) see below. - latitude (required) latitude for AppDaemon to use (decimal format). - longitude (required) longitude for AppDaemon to use (decimal format). - elevation (required) elevation for AppDaemon to use in meters above sea level. - time\zone (required) timezone for AppDaemon to use (e.g. America/New\York). - app\dir (Optional) This can be used to place one's apps in a directory, other than under the config directory. - exclude\dirs (optional) a list of subdirectories to ignore under the apps directory when looking for apps.
-It should be noted AD will by default ignore all directories with a "." in its path (hidden folder). - missing\app\warnings (optional) by default, AppDaemon will log a warning if it finds a python file that has no associated configuration in an apps.yaml file.
+- filters (optional) see below. - plugins (required) see below. - latitude (required) latitude for AppDaemon to use (decimal format). - longitude (required) longitude for AppDaemon to use (decimal format). - elevation (required) elevation for AppDaemon to use in meters above sea level. - time\zone (required) timezone for AppDaemon to use (e.g. America/New\York). - app\dir (Optional) This can be used to place one's apps in a directory, other than under the config directory. - exclude\dirs (optional) a list of subdirectories to ignore under the apps directory when looking for apps - missing\app\warnings (optional) by default, AppDaemon will log a warning if it finds a python file that has no associated configuration in an apps.yaml file.
 If this parameter is set to 1 the warning will be suppressed.
 This allows non-appdaemon python files to be distributed along with apps. - invalid\yaml\warnings (optional) by default, AppDaemon will log a warning if it finds an apps.yaml file that doesn't include "class" and "module" for an app.
 If this parameter is set to 1 the warning will be suppressed.
 This is intended to ease the distribution of additional yaml files along with apps. - production\mode (optional) If set to true, AppDaemon will only check for changes in Apps and apps.yaml files when AppDaemon is restarted, as opposed to every second.
 This can save some processing power on busy systems.
 Defaults to False.
 This can also be changed from within apps, using the set\production\mode API call. - thread\duration\warning\threshold (optional) AppDaemon monitors the time that each tread spends in an App.
 If a thread is taking too long to finish a callback, it may impact other apps.
 AppDaemon will log a warning if any thread is over the duration specified in seconds.
-The default is 10 seconds, setting this value to 00 will disable the check.

-• log\thread\actions (optional) - if set to 1, AppDaemon will log all callbacks on entry and exit for the scheduler, events, and state changes - this can be useful for troubleshooting thread starvation issues
+The default is 30 seconds, setting this value to 00 will disable the check. - log\thread\actions (optional) if set to 1, AppDaemon will log all callbacks on entry and exit for the scheduler, events, and state changes this can be useful for troubleshooting thread starvation issues